Mritunjay1121/flight_fare_prediction/README.md

 ```
 docker stop <container id>
 ```

-Now , set the changes to github
+Now , set the changes to github.

+Create a folder named .github.Inside it create "workflows" folder and inside workflows create main.yaml.This main.yaml will trigger the deployment whenever we'll push codes to "main" branch.

+Push the files.

+Paste the code of heroku into this main.yaml file .
+Then go to the git hub repository -> Settings->Secrets->Actions.
+Here add 3 repository secrets.

+1.HEROKU_API_KEY
+2.HEROKU_APP_NAME
+3.HEROKU_EMAIL

+After that go to Actions then rerun all jobs in the job that got failed.

+Thus we have formed a CI/CD pipeline.

+Open the app from Heroku app link.
+It will be deployed.

+Every time you will send the code to github it will be continuously send to heroku and will be simultaneously deployed.

-Create housing.
+Create housing folder.
-Create setup.py and configure it for requirements.txt file
+Create setup.py file and configure it for requirements.txt file and our package

 Run this setup.py
 Using